Hundreds of ballot drop boxes are in place around Southern California, giving voters another option to cast their ballots in the November election.

 - The boxes will be available through 8 p.m. on Election Day.

-- Pickups will be made every 24 hours as Election Day nears.
+- Pickups will be made every 24 hours by at least two election workers.

 - To return you mail-in ballot, place it inside the official return envelope and securely seal the envelope.

 - Sign and date the back of the return envelope.